themanyone/crap/README.md

 ## Crap has `crap`ped itself!

-Crap bootstrapped itself some time ago, so its source code is `crap`.
+Crap bootstrapped itself some time ago, so its source is pure `crap`.
 As future development progresses in `crap` code, rest assured that `crap` will always remain 100% `crap`.